- Why Is HIIT Workout Considered Better Than Cardio?

-Or, you are building more muscles mass with too frequent HIIT workouts.
-Remember, muscles are heavier than fats, and if you are over workout, you’ll look bulky because of more muscles mass built up.
+Or, you are building more muscle mass with too frequent HIIT workouts.
+Remember, muscles are heavier than fats, and if you are over workout, you’ll look bulky because of more muscle mass built up.

-Don’t stress too much although any exercises are already stressed you a lot.
+Don’t stress too much although any exercises are already stressing you a lot.
 Relax and work according to the correct flow!

-What food nutrients can you eat with HIIT workout?
+What food nutrients can you eat with the HIIT workout?

 It is important to know how and what to eat correctly.
 What you can eat before and after HIIT workouts determine how successful your fitness goals will be.